The New Approach to Recruiting

 Candidates are rejecting you before you even know it

 It’s a new generation of recruiting with a new set of rules.
-Candidates aren’t afraid to reject a company who isn’t staying on top of innovation.
+Candidates aren’t afraid to reject a company that isn’t staying on top of innovation.
 Millennials, Generation Z, and the generations that follow who are seeking a job want their information within seconds.

 If candidates are turned off by reviews or can’t find what they’re looking for, they’ll move on, rejecting you before you even know they’re looking.
 It’s the sad truth.
 It’s even true when it comes to your current employees – staying at a company for less than three years is the new norm.
 Take advantage of those job-hoppers who are bored after a few years in their current role and offer them a new, exciting opportunity they can’t deny.